hlomphosibeko/World-War-Battles/README.md

 * The results given: too many blank line, my code has many missing spaces after the ',' especially inside parenthesis's, and some lines are too long.

 ## Bugs
+A board could not be created as it was not defined properly.
+It was not set properly
 ![alt text](image.png)

 ![alt text](image-1.png)